A Guide to Tennis String Savers

 If you’ve had strings break repeatedly in a specific spot or noticed a lot of wear at certain intersections, that’s probably a good place to use string savers.

-String savers are perfectly legal for use in competitive play per the International Tennis Federation.
+String savers are perfectly legal for use in competitive play per the International Tennis Federation and the official rules of tennis.
 Rule 4 in the ITF Rulebook refers us to Appendix II B which states the following:

 “The hitting surface of the racket shall be flat and consist of a pattern of crossed strings connected to a frame and alternately interlaced or bonded where they cross.”